Best Massage Gun for Piriformis Syndrome – Are Percussion Massagers Good To Treat Piriformis?

 We think they are, but there are some important details you’ll want to know.

-In this article, we break down what piriformis syndrome is, how to safely use your massage gun for this condition, and what we think is the best massage gun for piriformis syndrome.
+So, today we break down what piriformis syndrome is, how to safely use your massage gun for this condition, and what we think is the best massage gun for piriformis syndrome.

 Massage guns are new technology, and research is still needed to confirm many of the proposed uses for these devices.
 However, rest assured that we are massage gun experts with extensive experience, and we’re using the best available resources to keep you educated and informed.